SteveSmith16384/OverblownGame/README.md

 # OVERBLOWN

-An Overwatch clone split-screen multiplayer FPS with physics.
-I created this as an attempt to get my kids to play one of my games, so I've copied ideas from their favourite games, including Overwatch and Piggy (/Roblox).
+This is a split-screen multiplayer FPS with physics.
+Originally this was an Overwatch spoof I created as an attempt to get my kids to play one of my games, so I copied ideas from their favourite games, including Overwatch and Piggy (/Roblox).
+However, I've slowly added more and more game modes to it, so there's a bit of everything.

 A release can be downloaded from https://stephensmith.itch.io/overblown